Person776/Predator-Prey-Survival/README.md

 # PPSurvival
-A predater and prey survival simulation in Unity, based on evolution.
+A predator and prey survival simulation in Unity, based on evolution.